discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 |||
 |-|-|
 | <Trait name="biggamehunter" size="big" disableText/> |Can be used with very fast phase times.
-Also gains more value when doing presymbols and pretraps.
+Gains additional value when doing presymbols and pretraps.

 </Card>